Samizo-AITL/vi-control-asic-sky130/docs/README.md

 Welcome to the documentation for **V–I Control ASIC on SKY130**.

-This documentation is designed to guide you step by step through the complete flow:
+This documentation provides a **reproducible, end-to-end guide** covering:

-> **Control theory → Fixed-point design → RTL → OpenLane → GDS**
+> **Control theory → Fixed-point design → RTL → Verification → OpenLane → GDS**

 The goal is not only to explain *how* to design a control ASIC,
-but also *why* each design decision is made.
+but also *why* each architectural and implementation decision is made.

+This material is written as **design documentation + educational reference**.

 ---